pygmystack/pygmy-legacy/docs/drupal_site_containers.md

 1. Visit https://github.com/amazeeio/docker or clone https://github.com/amazeeio/docker.git into a folder on your computer
 2. Copy the desired example file into your Drupal directory (see descriptions below).
 Use `example-docker-compose-drupal.yml` if unsure.
 3. Rename the file to `docker-compose.yml`
-4. Edit the file according to your needs, change at least the hostname. _Btw: It's perfectly fine to commit this file into your git repo, so others that are also using amazee.io docker can use it as well._
+4. Edit the file according to your needs, change at least the host name. _BTW: It's perfectly fine to commit this file into your git repository, so others that are also using amazee.io docker can use it as well._
 5. Run in the same directory as the `docker-compose.yml`:

         docker-compose up -d